DikeChidiadi/ToDoList/Help.md

 • ```php artisan migrate:fresh``` → Drops all tables and reruns all migrations.
 This command is useful for resetting you database to a fresh state.

 • ```php artisan migrate:install``` → Creates the migration repository table in your database.
-This table is used to keep tack of which migrations have been run.
+This table is used to keep track of which migrations have been run.

 • ```php artisan migrate:refresh``` → Reruns all migrations, but doesn't drop any tables that already exist.
 This command is similar to ```migrate:fresh```, but it won't delete any existing data.